Django Unchained: Plot

-During dinner, Candie's staunchly loyal house slave, Stephen, becomes suspicious.
+During dinner, Candie's staunchly loyal head house slave, Stephen, becomes suspicious.
 Deducing that Django and Broomhilda know each other and that the sale of the Mandingo fighter is just a misdirection, Stephen alerts and privately admonishes Candie on his greed.
 Candie is humiliated at being fooled by a black man, but he contains his anger long enough to theatrically display his knowledge of phrenology which he uses to justify white superiority and black inferiority.
-Candie's bodyguard suddenly bursts into the room with his shotgun trained on the two bounty hunters, and Candie furiously threatening to kill Broomhilda.
-He extorts Schultz for the complete bid amount, and taunts him by demanding a formal handshake to finalize the deal before he leaves.
-Tired of his arrogance, Schultz fatally shoots Candie with a concealed derringer and his henchman kills him in turn.
-Django grabs a revolver and, after a violent shootout, is forced to surrender when Broomhilda is taken hostage at gunpoint.
+Candie's bodyguard suddenly bursts into the room with his shotgun trained on the two bounty hunters; Candie furiously threatens to kill Broomhilda if Schultz does not pay the complete bid amount, and taunts him by demanding a formal handshake to finalize the deal before he leaves.
+Tired of his arrogance and angered by his brutality, Schultz fatally shoots Candie with a concealed derringer and his bodyguard kills him in turn.
+Django grabs the bodyguard's revolver and kills him to avenge Schultz, and after a violent shootout, in which the Candies' lawyer is also killed along with several white overseers, Django is forced to surrender when Broomhilda is taken hostage at gunpoint.

 The next morning, Stephen tells Django that he will be sold to a mine where he will labor for the rest of his life.
 En route to the mine, Django proves to his dim-witted Australian escorts that he is a bounty hunter by showing them the handbill from his first kill.
-He convinces them that there is a large bounty for outlaws who are hiding at Candyland, and promises that they would receive most of the money.
+He convinces them the outlaws depicted in the bill are in hiding at Candyland (he had already killed them long ago), and promises that they would receive most of the money.
 The escorts release him and give him a pistol, and he kills them before stealing a horse and leaving for Candyland.

-Django returns to the plantation and kills more of Candie's henchmen.
-He takes Broomhilda's freedom papers from Schultz's pocket and frees her from a nearby cabin.
+Django returns to the plantation and kills the slave trackers to avenge a slave they had torn apart by dogs and to ensure they will not be sent after him.
+He takes Broomhilda's freedom papers from Schultz's pocket, bidding his friend and mentor a final farewell before freeing Hildi from a nearby cabin.
 When Candie's mourners return from his burial, Django kills Candie's few remaining henchmen and his sister Lara, releases the two remaining house slaves, and kneecaps Stephen.
 Django then ignites dynamite that he has planted throughout the mansion.
-He and Broomhilda watch from a distance as the mansion explodes, killing the disabled Stephen, before riding off together.
+He and Broomhilda watch from a distance as the mansion explodes, killing Stephen, before they ride off into the moonlight together.

 Cast

 Clockwise from top left: Jamie Foxx, Christoph Waltz, Samuel L. Jackson, and Kerry Washington, in Paris at the film's French premiere, January 2013.

+The primary roles in the cast include: